Go Ad-Free

 Are Doctors Overprescribing Gabapentin for Pain?

-Opioids scare people.
-Many doctors have turned instead to gabapentin for pain management.
-Even surgeons are prescribing this epilepsy med.
+Opioids scare patients and prescribers.
+Many doctors have turned to gabapentin for pain management.
+How well does it work?
+Side effects?

 The authors of the study in JAMA Internal Medicine outline the problem: